InformaticsMatters/fragnet/orchestration/README.md

     (`neo4j`).
 Before you go any further login to the server at `http://${graph_host}:7474` and login and then change the password using your chosen NEO4J_PASSWORD so it can be used.

+## Adding volumes
+Unless the database is very small it is probably wise to create separate volumes for each one, remembering that there may be volume instance [limits].

+For now, add volumes in the AWS console.

+You then need to: -

+-   format (typically a type like `ext4`) the volume
+-   mount the volume (see [EBS Volumes])
+-   add the volume to fstab for remounts after reboot

+This is typically a sequence of commands on the graph server node like...

+    $ lsblk
+    $ sudo file -s /dev/<NAME>
+    $ sudo mkfs -t ext4 /dev/<NAME>
+    $ sudo mkdir /graph-<SET>
+    $ sudo mount /dev/<NAME> /graph-<SET>

+Where `NAME` is the block device name and `SET` is the `graph_set` name you expect to deploy to this mounted volume.

+>   Remember to edit the `fstab` so the volume is mounted when the node is
+    restarted (see the AWS [mount] documentation for details on how this is done).

+>   **CRUCIALLY** ...
+If you ever boot your instance without this volume
+    attached (for example, after moving the volume to another instance), the `nofail` mount option enables the instance to boot even if there are errors mounting the volume.
+Debian derivatives, including Ubuntu versions earlier than 16.04, must also add the `nobootwait` mount option.
+    (this is from the AWS [mount] documentation)

+>   **FURTHER** ...
+Errors in the `/etc/fstab` file can render a system
+    unbootable.
+Do not shut down a system that has errors in the `/etc/fstab` file.

 ## Example REST interaction
 Get your token (jq) with a FRAGNET_USERNAME and FRAGNET_PASSWORD ...